jath03/openrgb-python/docs/pages/usage.rst

 .. warning::

-	Setting the color for the same device more than once without some kind of delay in between can cause undefined behavior.
+	Interacting with the SDK (setting colors, changing modes, resizing zones... ) for the same device more than once without some kind of delay in between can cause undefined behavior.

 If you want to set an :any:`RGBContainer` to more than one color, use the